atlas604/vehicle-detection/writeup_report.md

 **3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).**

 - I use scikit-learn's Linear Support Vector Classification (LinearSVC) to train my classifier (svc.py line 65).
-- During this process, I apply scikit-learn's StandardScaler to standardize the features extracted by removing the mean and scaling to unit variance
+- During this process, I apply `scikit-learn's` `StandardScaler` to standardize the features extracted by removing the mean and scaling to unit variance
-- By using the extract_features() function (lesson_functions.py line 52), I can extract and create arrays for the feature vectors and label vectors of the car and non-car datasets
+- By using `extract_features()` (lesson_functions.py line 52), I can extract and create arrays for the feature vectors and label vectors of the car and non-car datasets
 - I randomize and split the arrays into training data and test data sets
 - The LinearSVC function is executed in the end to train the model.
 - The end result projected a 99% performance accuracy using the parameters above.